Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Healing and Aftercare

 Once entropion surgery has been completed, the recovery process will begin.
+The patient can go home after the entropion surgery.
+However, it will be necessary to arrange for a ride home afterwards, since the patient will not be able to safely drive immediately following the procedure.
 A feeling of tightness is normal and will gradually disappear as part of healing.
 Patients must apply an antibiotic ointment for a week to help avoid infection.
+Additionally, patients will not be able to wear contacts for a time.

 Patients often experience a degree of bruising and swelling in the eye area.
 These can be reduced with the help of cold compresses.
+Keeping one’s head elevated at all times will also help to reduce swelling.
 It will take about two weeks for all bruising and swelling to fade.
+Follow-up visits will be scheduled following your entropion surgery in Fort Myers to ensure that you are healing properly.
+Full results can be seen once the treated area has fully healed.

 Schedule Your Consultation